notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 ```
 Here you define a parser rule file name for your KRL UDL.
 While you open a file which is recognized as KRL file, then function list engin will load `functionList\krl.xml` to show the KRL function list.
 If you have no KRL UDL defined in your Notepad++, you have to define a dummy one (with the name "KRL") to make it work.

+The `functionList\`_languagename_`.xml` parser file itself, whether it's for a builtin language or a UDL-based language, requires the structure `<NotepadPlus><functionList><parser...>...</parser></functionList></NotepadPlus>`, where the attributes and contents of the `<parser>` are described in the documents section about [How to Customize Function List](../function-list/#how-to-customize-function-list).
+You can look at any of the [default parser files](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/) for examples of working Function List configurations.

 ### v7.9 and previous versions

 The `functionList.xml` config file contains XML entries for each language's function list definition, as well as a map that tells Notepad++ which section of the XML is applied to each file type.